A blue-straggler merger scenario origin for the $\gamma$~Persei binary system: Results

 For the primary, we consistently find that its position in the Hertzsprung--Russell diagram (HRD) is near or beyond the red giant branch.
-Depending on the adopted model parameters, the star is placed onto the HRD either: (i) near the luminosity dip at the end of the subgiant branch, (ii) in the red clump phase, corresponding to stable core helium-burning, or (iii) on the red giant branch or in the early phase of the asymptotic giant branch (see Figure\,\ref{fig:primary_example_fit}).
+Depending on the adopted model parameters, the star is placed onto the HRD (i) near the luminosity dip at the end of the subgiant branch; (ii) in the red clump phase, corresponding to stable core helium burning; or (iii) on the red giant branch or in the early phase of the asymptotic giant branch (see Figure\,\ref{fig:primary_example_fit}).

-Their position on the HRD shows only a mild dependence on the adopted input parameters (see Figures .
-In general, lower metallicity or larger overshoot values tend to shift the primary component toward the red clump, while higher metallicity or smaller overshoot favour a location near the subgiant-branch dip.
-However, across all combinations of $\alpha_{\rm MLT}$, [Fe/H], and overshoot, the primary remains in a post–main-sequence phase (see Figures\,\ref{fig:1app1}--\ref{fig:1app3}).
+Their position on the HRD shows only a mild dependence on the adopted input parameters (see Figures \ref{fig:2app1} -- \ref{fig:2app3}).
+In general, lower metallicity or larger overshoot values tend to shift the primary component toward the red clump, while higher metallicity or smaller overshoot favor a location near the subgiant-branch dip.
+However, across all combinations of $\alpha_{\rm MLT}$, [Fe/H], and overshoot, the primary remains in a post-main-sequence phase (see Figures\,\ref{fig:1app1}--\ref{fig:1app3}).

 Considering the secondary component, the dependence on the input parameters is similarly modest.
 However, we found that only models within the $2.2\text{--}2.4\,M_\odot$ range align with the position of the star (see, e.g., Figure\,\ref{fig:2app1}).
-Higher-mass tracks (e.g.\ $2.6\,M_\odot$) do not fit the measurements of the star for any combination of $\alpha_{\rm MLT}$, [Fe/H], or overshoot (see Figures\,\ref{fig:2app1}--\ref{fig:2app3}).
+Higher mass tracks (e.g.,\ $2.6\,M_\odot$) do not fit the measurements of the star for any combination of $\alpha_{\rm MLT}$, [Fe/H], or overshoot (see Figures\,\ref{fig:2app1}--\ref{fig:2app3}).
 This yields a more precise mass determination for this component of the system, effectively tightening the observational limits for the given set of model assumptions.

-Nevertheless, all three solutions suggest that the primary component of the system is a post-main-sequence star and must be at least in the red giant branch phase, independently of whether it is currently undergoing core helium-burning (red clump) or is located slightly before or after this phase.
+Nevertheless, all three solutions suggest that the primary component of the system is a post-main-sequence star and must be at least in the red giant branch phase, independently of whether it is currently undergoing core helium burning (red clump) or is located slightly before or after this phase.

 In contrast, the secondary component of the $\gamma$ Persei system is in a remarkably different evolutionary stage.
-The results of the \texttt{MESA} evolutionary tracks indicate that the position of this component is either close to the turn-off point of the main-sequence or on the very early phase of the subgiant branch (see Figure\,\ref{fig:secondary_example_fit}).
+The results of the \texttt{MESA} evolutionary tracks indicate that the position of this component is either close to the turn-off point of the main sequence or in the very early phase of the subgiant branch (see Figure\,\ref{fig:secondary_example_fit}).

 The combination of these evolutionary states implies a substantial discrepancy between the ages inferred for the two components under the assumption of single-star evolution.
 While the secondary component requires an age sufficient to reach helium ignition, the primary component remains near the main-sequence turn-off or early subgiant phase.
 This evolutionary mismatch persists across the explored range of stellar parameters.